UNIVERSITY OF REDLANDS STUDENT RECORDS POLICY

 The following exceptions are permitted under the Act: to certain members of the University of Redlands community (see below), to officials of other institutions in which students seek to enroll, to persons or organizations providing students financial aid, to accrediting agencies carrying out their accreditation function, to persons in compliance with a judicial order, and to persons in an emergency in order to protect the health or safety of students or other persons.

 Within the University of Redlands community, only those members, individually or collectively, acting in the students' legitimate educational interests are permitted access to student education records.
-These members include personnel in the Office of the Registrar, the Office of the Treasurer, the Financial Aid Office and the Admissions Offices.
+These members include personnel in the Office of the Registrar, the Office of the Treasurer, the Student Financial Services Office and the Admissions Offices.
 Certain records are disclosed to the Office of the Dean of Student Life.
 Other academic personnel are permitted access to student education records within the limitations of their need to know.

 “Disclosure” means to permit access to or the release, transfer or other communication of education records, or the personally identifiable information contained in those records, to any party, by any means, including oral, written or electronic means.